 With the exception of one location, noise increases generated by the Build Alternative traffic generally range from 0 to 1 dBA, which is not considered a substantial increase in noise, nor would it contribute substantially to a cumulative noise effect.
-However, because the noise levels within the various segments of the noise study area already exceed the NAC threshold, noise abatement options were considered, and the preliminary noise abatement analysis and decision is presented in Section 2.2.7, Noise.
+However, because the noise levels within the various segments of the noise study area already exceed the NAC threshold, noise abatement options were considered, and the noise abatement analysis and decision is presented in Section 2.2.7, Noise.

 A substantial noise level increase of 15 dBA would occur as a result of the project at one location within Fremont (segment 7 of the noise study area), where portions of an existing 8 to 14-foot high barrier would be removed under the Build Alternative.
-In this location, the project would have a considerable contribution to a cumulative effect.
-To address this noise increase, Caltrans intends to incorporate noise abatement in the form of a replacement noise barrier (NB Wall 13), located along northbound I-680, between Palm Avenue and Mission Boulevard (see Mitigation Measure NOI-A), as shown in Appendix H. Barrier NB Wall 13 would replace portions of the existing soundwall that would be removed under the Build Alternative with an equivalent height of 14 feet.
+In this location, the project would have a considerable contribution to a cumulative effect without the inclusion of a replacement noise barrier.
+To offset this noise increase, Caltrans intends to incorporate noise abatement in the form of a replacement noise barrier (NB Wall 13), located along northbound I-680, between Palm Avenue and Mission Boulevard (see Mitigation Measure NOI-A), as shown in Appendix H. Barrier NB Wall 13 would replace portions of the existing soundwall that would be removed under the Build Alternative with an equivalent height of 14 feet.
 Calculations based on preliminary design data indicate that the barrier will reduce noise levels by 14 to 15 dBA for ten residences at a cost of \$1,675,680.
+The construction of NB Wall 13 would ensure that the Build Alternative does not have a considerable contribution to cumulative noise effects.